DBozhinovski/darko.io-public/src/contents/colors-accessibility-and-plugins.md

 [Link to the thread](https://twitter.com/d_bozhinovski/status/1585233372972220416)

 He was right, of course.
-However, reasonable comes with a (reduced set on purpose)[https://github.com/matthewhowell/reasonable-colors/issues/3#issuecomment-1107517162].
+However, reasonable comes with a [reduced set on purpose](https://github.com/matthewhowell/reasonable-colors/issues/3#issuecomment-1107517162).
 Luckily https://twitter.com/_isBatak offered a solution, also linked in that thread: https://color-scheme-builder.vercel.app .
 Color scheme builder is an excellent tool for generating additional color variations from a set of given colors.
 It supports all of the commonly used distribution functions.
 A couple of git pushes and an npm publish later, both plugins got a complete set of colors.
 I used the linear distribution function since it made the most sense for reasonable colors.
 Now, both plugins come with four extension options:

 1. `override` - overrides the color on color clash (original reasonable colors only)
 2. `enhance` - enhances the existing palette by namespacing the color (original reasonable colors only)